yuval-k/chainlink-twitter/README.md

 ```

-Now go and tweet your approval message.
+Once approval is done, you may need to make some more network noise for confirmation.
-Once approval is done, withdraw!
+now you can withdraw!
 ```bash
 # withdraw the funds!
 node scripts/twitterconsumer/withdraw.js $DEPLOYED_TC_ADDR 0xFFcf8FDEE72ac11b5c542428B35EEF5769C409f0